saritanavuluru/ML/Projects/student_intervention/student_intervention.md

 ```

     Training a LogisticRegression using a training set size of 100. . .
-    Trained model in 0.0160 seconds
+    Trained model in 0.0090 seconds
-    Made predictions in 0.0000 seconds.
+    Made predictions in 0.0020 seconds.
     F1 score for training set: 0.8671.
     Made predictions in 0.0000 seconds.
     F1 score for test set: 0.7971.
     Training a LogisticRegression using a training set size of 200. . .
-    Trained model in 0.0000 seconds
+    Trained model in 0.0030 seconds
     Made predictions in 0.0000 seconds.
     F1 score for training set: 0.8333.
     Made predictions in 0.0000 seconds.
     F1 score for test set: 0.8030.
     Training a LogisticRegression using a training set size of 300. . .
-    Trained model in 0.0000 seconds
+    Trained model in 0.0030 seconds
     Made predictions in 0.0000 seconds.
     F1 score for training set: 0.8330.
     Made predictions in 0.0000 seconds.
     F1 score for test set: 0.8000.
     Training a SVC using a training set size of 100. . .
-    Trained model in 0.0150 seconds
+    Trained model in 0.0020 seconds
-    Made predictions in 0.0000 seconds.
+    Made predictions in 0.0010 seconds.
     F1 score for training set: 0.8272.
-    Made predictions in 0.0000 seconds.
+    Made predictions in 0.0010 seconds.
     F1 score for test set: 0.8050.
     Training a SVC using a training set size of 200. . .
-    Trained model in 0.0000 seconds
+    Trained model in 0.0040 seconds
-    Made predictions in 0.0000 seconds.
+    Made predictions in 0.0030 seconds.
     F1 score for training set: 0.8562.
-    Made predictions in 0.0000 seconds.
+    Made predictions in 0.0020 seconds.
     F1 score for test set: 0.7660.
     Training a SVC using a training set size of 300. . .
-    Trained model in 0.0060 seconds
+    Trained model in 0.0070 seconds
-    Made predictions in 0.0000 seconds.
+    Made predictions in 0.0050 seconds.
     F1 score for training set: 0.8621.
-    Made predictions in 0.0000 seconds.
+    Made predictions in 0.0020 seconds.
     F1 score for test set: 0.7972.
     Training a RandomForestClassifier using a training set size of 100. . .
-    Trained model in 0.2680 seconds
+    Trained model in 0.0320 seconds
-    Made predictions in 0.0480 seconds.
+    Made predictions in 0.0060 seconds.
-    F1 score for training set: 1.0000.
+    F1 score for training set: 0.9851.
-    Made predictions in 0.0470 seconds.
+    Made predictions in 0.0050 seconds.
-    F1 score for test set: 0.8000.
+    F1 score for test set: 0.6667.
     Training a RandomForestClassifier using a training set size of 200. . .
-    Trained model in 0.2060 seconds
+    Trained model in 0.1600 seconds
-    Made predictions in 0.0470 seconds.
+    Made predictions in 0.0060 seconds.
-    F1 score for training set: 1.0000.
+    F1 score for training set: 0.9885.
-    Made predictions in 0.0470 seconds.
+    Made predictions in 0.0110 seconds.
-    F1 score for test set: 0.7883.
+    F1 score for test set: 0.7121.
     Training a RandomForestClassifier using a training set size of 300. . .
-    Trained model in 0.2450 seconds
+    Trained model in 0.0260 seconds
-    Made predictions in 0.0450 seconds.
+    Made predictions in 0.0050 seconds.
-    F1 score for training set: 1.0000.
+    F1 score for training set: 0.9926.
-    Made predictions in 0.0480 seconds.
+    Made predictions in 0.0050 seconds.
-    F1 score for test set: 0.7832.
+    F1 score for test set: 0.7883.

 ### Tabular Results